-One restaurant may run multiple brands, or virtual restaurants, all operating under one roof, or the kitchen may be run like an incubator, shared by different purveyors.
-Picture a large warehouse with numerous stations (mini-restaurants) of stainless steel prep tables, hood vents, stoves, ovens, and sinks, each with its own orders coming in direct from customers.
+One restaurant may run multiple brands or virtual restaurants, all operating under one roof, or the kitchen may be run like an incubator, shared by different purveyors.
+Picture a large warehouse with numerous stations (mini-restaurants) of stainless steel prep tables, hood vents, stoves, ovens, and sinks, each with its own orders coming in directly from customers.

 Competing in a crowded digital marketplace